KagenoMoheji/ActiveTabGanttLogger/README.md

         (2)Select x-axis type for Mouse or Keyboard from whether 'active-start' or number of the interval by seconds:
         ```
         Example graphs when set "(1)active-start(2)active-start" and "(1)15(2)15" are No.3 and No.4 of [Graph Examples](#graphs).
+    - When select `xlim_range`, you'll be required two settings.
+        ```
+        (1)Input start time of graph xlim in the format 'YYYY/mm/dd HH:MM:SS'.:
+        (2)Input end time of graph xlim in the format 'YYYY/mm/dd HH:MM:SS'.:
+        ```
+        Then, you can get a graph during the specified time zone.
 - <span id="d"></span>Add an option `--displayer` if you want watch dynamic graph with generated `~.pkl`.
     - Then, you'll be required a setting.
         ```